 Guardians of the Sea Jr. (10-12 years old)

 Guardians of the Sea is a four day (9 a.m. - 5 p.m.) daily boat and local island based educational adventure that spans the marine ecosystem.
 From eel grass, to forage fish, to seals, to seabirds, we believe experiential education initiates a desire to save our natural world.

-We combined our three pillars of influence to create an incredible student summer program!
+We combine our three pillars of influence to provide an incredible student summer program.

-We are so proud to also include discussions and suggestions of personal action steps each student can take to continue improving ecosystem health every day.
+We are so proud to also include discussions and suggestions for personal action steps each student can take to continue improving ecosystem health every day.
 This includes simple at-home steps or learning about the importance of letter writing to elected officials.
 Each student will choose an item and write a hand-written letter to an elected official.

 Each day (9 a.m. - 5 p.m.) focuses on one of the topics listed below, however we never can predict what marine life each day will bring!
 Click on the round picture to learn more.